 In contrast to studies that focus on observed planet populations, for the synthesized population, we have the full history of each simulated system at hands.
 This includes the initial properties and evolution of the protoplanetary disk in which the synthetic planets formed (or not).
-Figure 3 reveals the distributions of these features for each of the system classes in Table 2 as well as for all planets with masses of $> 0.5\,\mathrm{M}\oplus$ ("all", gray lines).
+Figure 3 reveals the distributions of these features for each of the system classes in Table 2 as well as for all planets with masses of $>0.5M{\oplus}$ ("all", gray lines).
 In each case, we show the parameter distributions of all planets that survived the entire formation and evolution phase, for example, the "SE" population contains all surviving planets in super-Earths-hosting systems and not only their super-Earths.
 For comparison, the dotted lines ("initial") denote the distributions for the complete set of simulations.
-We note that the gas disk radius $R{\mathrm{cut,g}}$ is not an independent parameter but a unique function of the gas disk mass $M{\rm gas}$.
+We note that the gas disk radius $R{\text{cut,g}}$ is not an independent parameter but a unique function of the gas disk mass $M{\text{gas}}$ .
 Table A.2 contains the 16th, 50th, and 84th percentiles of these quantities for each system class.

-In all physical disk parameters related to available planet material (metallicity, solid and gas mass, and disk size), the same three distinct populations are differentiated: systems without super-Earths or cold Jupiters, systems that formed intermediatemass planets, such as super-Earths, and systems that formed cold Jupiters.
-This clustering is particularly illustrative in $M{\rm solid}$ when retraced from low to high values:
+In all physical disk parameters related to available planet material (metallicity, solid and gas mass, and disk size), the same three distinct populations are differentiated: systems without super-Earths or cold Jupiters, systems that formed intermediate-mass planets, such as super-Earths, and systems that formed cold Jupiters.
+This clustering is particularly illustrative in $M{solid}$ when retraced from low to high values:

-- \overline{SE} ∩ \overline{CJ} : at low solid masses of tens of M{\oplus} , only low-mass planets occur that do not reach super-Earth mass or beyond. - "All" class represents all survived planets and thus closely resembles the initial conditions. - SE and SE \cap CJ: in disks of intermediate supplies of solids, cores of several M{\oplus} can form which result in super-Earths. - SE ∩ CJ, CJ, and \overline{SE} ∩ CJ: from $M{solid} \gtrsim 200 \, \mathrm{M}{\oplus}$, cold Jupiters can form.
-As shown below, these giant planets can pose a threat to inner super-Earth systems, which are frequently destroyed in \overline{SE} ∩ CJ systems.
+- $\overline{\text{SE}} \cap \overline{\text{CJ}}$ : at low solid masses of tens of M⊕, only low-mass planets occur that do not reach super-Earth mass or beyond; - "All" class represents all survived planets and thus closely resembles the initial conditions; - SE and SE $\cap$ $\overline{CJ}$ : in disks of intermediate supplies of solids, cores of several $M{\oplus}$ can form which result in super-Earths; - SE $\cap$ CJ, CJ, and $\overline{SE} \cap$ CJ: from $M{\text{solid}} \gtrsim 200 M{\oplus}$ , cold Jupiters can form.
+As shown below, these giant planets can pose a threat to inner super-Earth systems, which are frequently destroyed in $\overline{SE} \cap$ CJ systems.

-The starting position of the planetary embryo is a particularly decisive feature (compare Schlecker et al., in prep.) and shows a separate pattern: while the overall population, which is dominated by terrestrial-mass planets, is shifted to small orbits, < 10 au, all other populations follow a more balanced distribution.
+The starting position of the planetary embryo is a particularly decisive feature (compare Schlecker et al. 2021) and shows a separate pattern: while the overall population, which is dominated by terrestrial-mass planets, is shifted to small orbits, <10 au, all other populations follow a more balanced distribution.
 Again, the cold Jupiter-hosting populations are differentiated.
 They show a bimodal distribution of initial orbits that divides them into planets we labeled as super-Earths or cold Jupiters and companions in the same systems that are undetectable.

 The disk lifetime is rather insensitive to the outcome, but shows a similar clustering of system classes as the other parameters.
 While $\overline{SE} \cap \overline{CJ}$ systems, which consist largely of low-mass planets, have a median disk lifetime of 2.8 Myr, the disks of systems hosting super-Earths but no cold Jupiters last for 4.1 Myr on average.
-For a more detailed analysis of the links between disk properties and resulting planet types, see Schlecker et al. (in prep.) and Mordasini et al. (in prep.).
+For a more detailed analysis of the links between disk properties and resulting planet types, see Schlecker et al. (2021) and Mordasini et al. (in prep.).